AndreMIsidoro/escalations/ldap_enumeration.md

    kerbrute userenum --dc <ip_to_domain_controller> -d <full_domain_name> <filename_with_usernames>

-## When we have a domain username, no password, no access to target
+## When we have a domain username, no password, no shell

 If we can make the target make a smb request back to us